WebFiori/docs/webfiori-json.md

 ## Working With Arrays

 Arrays in PHP language can be associative, indexed or a mix of the two.
 When adding arrays to an instance of `Json`, the type of the array must be put into consideration.
 When adding the array using the method [`Json::add()`](https://webfiori.com/docs/webfiori/json/Json#add), It will be added as array.
-But there is one thing that must be noted.
+But there is one catch.
 If the array is a mix between indexed and associative, the indices which are associative will be converted to objects.

 ``` php
 $jsonObj = new Json();